anthony-bartman/Painting-Pixels/README.md

 # Painting-Pixels
-Create a simple Microsoft Paint program in C++ where a user can draw triangles, lines, and more
+Create a simple paint program in C++ where a user can draw triangles, lines, and more